Module 2 of 10

 Once you've had a few conversations, you'll notice a problem: everything is a disconnected chat.
 Your job application help is mixed in with your recipe ideas and your research notes.
 There's no structure.

 Projects fix this.
-They're available on Pro and let you:
+They're available on all plans, including free, and let you:

 - Group related conversations in one place.
 All your "marketing plan" conversations live together.

 - Add persistent instructions.
-"I'm working on a marketing plan for a SaaS startup targeting Indian SMBs.
-Budget is ₹5 lakhs.
+"I'm working on a marketing plan for a software startup targeting small businesses.
+Budget is $50,000.
 Timeline is Q2."
 You write this once.
 Every conversation in the project starts with this context already loaded.

 - Upload reference documents.
 Drop in your brand guidelines, competitor research, or any document Claude should know about.
 It'll draw from these in every conversation.